 Plausible attempts to strike a reasonable balance between de-duplicating pageviews and staying respectful of visitor privacy.
 We do not attempt to generate a device-persistent identifier because they are considered personal data under GDPR.
 Instead, we generate a daily changing identifier using the visitor’s IP address and User Agent.
 To anonymize these datapoints, we run them through a hash function with a rotating salt.
 This generates a random string of letters and numbers that is used to calculate unique visitor numbers for the day.
 Old salts are deleted to avoid the possibility of linking visitor information from one day to the next.
 Forgetting used salts also removes the possibility of the original IP addresses being revealed in a brute-force attack.

 Available as a SaaS product but with data owned by the customer, the product is also open-source and available self-hosted.
-The only thing missing is export/export, but it is planned for the future.
+The only thing missing is import/export, but it is planned for the future.